ajsmth/rn-tools/packages/navigation/readme.md

 ## API

-The navigator components in the previous examples are just thin wrappers around the `Stack` and `Tabs` components - you can build your own wrappers on top of these when you need more control over how your screens are rendering.
+The navigator components in the previous examples are just thin wrappers around `Stack` and `Tabs` components exported by this library.
+Build your own wrappers on top of these base components if you need more control over how your screens are rendering.

 This is the full implementation of the `StackNavigator` component: